apollographql/specs-core/core.spec.md

 - **Authors (either human or machine)** write an initial core schema as specified in this document, including versioned `@core` requests for all directives they use
 - **Machine processors** can process core schemas and output new core schemas.
 The versioning of directives and associated schema elements provided by the `@core` allows processors to operate on directives they understand and pass through directives they do not.
 - **Human readers** can examine the core schema at various stages of processing.
 At any stage, they can examine the `@core` directives and follow URLs to the specification, receiving an explanation of the requirements of the specification and what new directives, types, and other schema objects are available within the document.
 - **Data cores** can then pick up the processed core schema and provide some data-layer service with it.
-Typically this means serving the export schema as a GraphQL endpoint, using metadata defined by machinery to inform how it processes operations it receives.
+Typically this means serving the schema's API as a GraphQL endpoint, using metadata defined by machinery to inform how it processes operations it receives.
 However, data cores may perform other tasks described in the core schema, such as routing to backend services, caching commonly-accessed fields and queries, and so on.
 The term "data core" is intended to capture this multiplicity of possible activities.

 # The Basics